Friday, December 31, 2010

 When dough has finished kneading let it rise once until doubled in bulk (unless you are using a Bosch type mixer and in this case you can skip the 1st rising).
 Punch down dough and divide it into 2 pieces and form into loaves and set in bread pans.

-this means that you turn the oven on for just 2 or 3 min. or until you can feel the heat and then turn it off, if it is too hot then it will kill the yeast) for 15 to 25 minutes or until the dough is ½ inch above top of pan.
+Let it rise in a slightly warm oven (this means that you turn the oven on for just 2 or 3 min. or until you can feel the heat and then turn it off, if it is too hot then it will kill the yeast) for 15 to 25 minutes or until the dough is ½ inch above top of pan.
 Turn oven to 350 (without taking bread out) and bake for approx. 30 minutes or until golden brown.

 ~Larissa